About Middle Way Musings

 Purpose

 I don’t claim to be an authority — just a practitioner documenting his study and practice.
-Some posts will be scholarly, others personal.
-All are offered in the spirit of exploration rather than definitive answers.
+Some of it is scholarly, some personal.
+All of it is offered in the spirit of exploration rather than definitive answers.

 Welcome to Middle Way Musings.